Beats PowerBeats Pro Review – Beware of the Hype

 Our Conclusion – Not Perfect But Great for Sports

-After thoroughly testing PowerBeats Pro ourselves, we think these are great true wireless earbuds for sports with an emphasized bass, category-leading battery life, perfectly stable fit for all types of activities but they do get uncomfortable after a while.
+After thoroughly testing PowerBeats Pro ourselves (review in September 2019), we think these are great true wireless earbuds for sports with an emphasized bass, category-leading battery life, perfectly stable fit for all types of activities but they do get uncomfortable after a while.

 High build quality with sweatproof IPX4 design will keep them safe from water damage, making them perfect for outside sports as well as heavy sweating, but don’t submerge them.